mpospese/MPFoldTransition/README.markdown

 ![iPhone Fold](http://markpospesel.files.wordpress.com/2012/05/iphone-fold1.png)
 MPFlipTransition is a set of classes to add page-flipping transitions to iOS 5 projects.
 ![iPhone Flip](http://markpospesel.files.wordpress.com/2012/05/iphone-flip.png)
 I built it using ARC (and for the demo portion storyboards) strictly for convenience, so it uses iOS 5.
-I imagine the relevant code (minus the UIStoryboardSegue helper classes) could be easily ported to iOS 4.3 under ARC, or ported to iOS 4.0 with memory management inserted.
+I imagine the relevant code (minus the UIStoryboardSegue helper classes) could be easily ported to iOS 4.3 under ARC, or ported to iOS 4.0 with memory management inserted.  (_Hint:_ If you're porting to non-ARC, you'll need to retain [sourceView superView] in the init method.)

 Features
 ---------